-- 1. The Port Operator must maintain, at its expense, sound level monitoring equipment to ensure the continuous measurement of port noise emanating from port related activities 24 hours a day and seven days a week. - 2.
-The Port Operator must provide the results of sound level monitoring to Council and the Port Noise Liaison Committee in a summary form showing Leq, calculated Ldn sound exposure and all attended Lmax levels not less than four times a year.
-This monitoring must: - a) highlight significant port noise emissions and correlate these with port activity and wind speed and wind direction data; and - b) include attended Lmax readings taken during night time at sites in residential zones (including within Careys Bay) while container handling is taking place at Port Chalmers.
-These results must be presented as a continuous graphical record of 15 minute samples of dBA levels recorded and presented on a 1 second by 1 second basis and include annotations indicating the types of port activities observed to be causing the maxima shown on the graphs. - 3.
+- The Port Operator must maintain, at its expense, sound level monitoring equipment to ensure the continuous measurement of port noise emanating from port related activities 24 hours a day and seven days a week, including at least one monitor in a location representative of the Careys Bay residential community.
+All community noise monitors must record calibrated audio of noise events measured above 75 dB LAFmax between 10pm and 7am. - The Port Operator must provide the results of sound level monitoring to Council and the Port Noise Liaison Committee in a summary form showing Leq, calculated Ldn sound exposure and Lmax levels not less than four times a year.
+This monitoring must highlight significant port noise emissions and correlate these with port activity (using port CCTV imagery and equipment loqs) and wind speed and wind direction data. - 3.
 When sound level monitoring indicates that port noise may be exceeding 65 dBA Ldn (5 day average) or 65 dBA Leq (15 min, 10pm 7am) at noise affected properties that are not shown on the Port Noise Contour Map as eligible for mitigation under Appendix 30B.1, the exceedance must be recorded, investigated and reported to the Port Noise Liaison Committee.
 The investigation must identify as far as possible those noise affected properties receiving port noise at or above such levels. - 4.
 The Port Operator must produce and include in the Port Noise Management Plan a port noise contour map based on a current busy 5 day operating scenario.
 The contour map must be updated at least on an annual basis or when a change to port operations is likely to affect the levels of port noise received in surrounding parts of the Township and Settlement, Rural Residential 2, Recreation, Industrial, Port Chalmers Principal Centre or the Hill Slopes Rural zones.
-Port noise contours must be modelled at 1dB intervals between 55 Ldn and 70 Ldn. - 5.
-To ensure the accuracy of the Port Noise Contour Map, the Port Operator must perform field verification of calculated sound exposure levels and assessed Leq (15 min) levels of port noise at the agreed monitoring points identified in the Port Noise Management Plan. - 6.
+Port noise contours must be modelled at 1dB intervals between 55 Ldn and 70 Ldn. - To ensure the accuracy of the Port Noise Contour Map, the Port Operator must perform field verification of calculated sound exposure levels and assessed Leq (15 min) levels of port noise at the agreed monitoring points identified in the Port Noise Management Plan. - 6.
 Those noise affected properties confirmed as eligible for mitigation under Appendix 30B.1 must be identified on the Port Noise Contour Map. - 7.
 The Port Operator must maintain an acoustic certificate register.
 A copy of the register and acoustic certificates for noise affected properties must be supplied to Council.
 Copies of the register and acoustic certificates must also be held at the offices of the Port Operator and the Dunedin City Council and made available to members of the public on request. - 8.
-The Port Operator must make available to the Port Noise Liaison Committee or Council on request all information the Port Operator has as to noise and meteorological conditions.
+The Port Operator must make available to the Port Noise Liaison Committee or Council on request all information the Port Operator has as to noise and meteorological conditions. - 9.
+When a noise complaint is received, the Port Operator will immediately advise the Dunedin City Council (if the complaint is not received through the Dunedin City Council).

-- 9. When a noise complaint is received, the Port Operator will immediately advise the Dunedin City Council (if the complaint is not received through the Dunedin City Council). - 10.
-The Port Operator must maintain a register of noise complaints and report the details of complaints and any action taken to investigate and resolve complaints to the Port Noise Liaison Committee at the earliest opportunity. - 11.
+- 10. The Port Operator must maintain a register of noise complaints and report the details of complaints and any action taken to investigate and resolve complaints to the Port Noise Liaison Committee at the earliest opportunity. - 11.
 Copies of the Port Noise Management Plan are to be held at the offices of the Port Operator and the Dunedin City Council and on their respective websites, and made available to members of the public on request.